tnewman16/Twitter-Clone/README.md

 Once the server is up and running, open up a browser and try hitting one one of the valid endpoints, such as `http://localhost:8081/users/tnewman/feed`.
 You should then see a JSON object being returned as the response.

-**NOTE:** A frontend written in [React](https://reactjs.org) has been created for this project, but has not yet been connected with the backend.

 ## Built With

 * [Scala](https://www.scala-lang.org) - programming language